Curriculum-Adapted Robust Reinforcement Learning for UAV Deconfliction in Adversarial Environments: Baseline Algorithms

 \subsection{State Adversarial MDP}

-The SA-MDP formulation benchmarks the antifragile policy against a theoretically grounded robust learning framework that explicitly models adversarial perturbations on the state observations \cite{zhang2020robust}.
+The SA-MDP formulation benchmarks the curriculum-adapted robust policy against a theoretically grounded robust learning framework that models adversarial perturbations on the state observations \cite{zhang2020robust}.
 In this setting, the observed state is no longer the true state $s$, but a perturbed version $\nu(s)$ constrained within a bounded perturbation set $B(s)$.
 The agent’s policy operates on the adversarially distorted observation $\nu(s)$, while the environment transitions according to the unperturbed state dynamics.

 SA-MDP defines a modified MDP tuple $(S, A, B, R, p, \gamma)$, where $B(s)$ restricts the adversarial perturbations.
 The core objective is to regularize the policy such that action distributions under perturbed and unperturbed states remain close.
 The policy regularization term minimizes the total variation or KL divergence between $\pi(a|s)$ and $\pi(a|\nu(s))$, thus promoting robustness to adversarial state shifts.
 This regularizer is incorporated into standard actor-critic algorithms like DDPG and PPO, using techniques such as convex relaxation or stochastic Langevin dynamics to solve the inner maximization over perturbation sets.